-From a strategic point of view we need to understand the status of the energy system now.
-What the vision is (where are we going), and how we perceive that we are going to get there. i.e. what changes are planned to realize this vision and through implementation of the energy policy, deciding on a pathway or route understand what will it take to get there.
+From a strategic point of view we need to understand the status of the energy system now (Where are we?).
+What the vision is (Where are we going!), and how we are going to get there!
+Through this approach we can appreciate what changes are planned to realize this vision and through implementation of the energy policy we can understand what it will take to get there (i.e. decide on a pathway, breakdown into manageable tasks and design a phased approach or strategic route to suit.
 Therefore we need to understand the scope and context of the planning process to compliment the implementation phase.
 To achieve this objective we need to understand how energy systems work and how they are modeled, we need to know how a power grid is designed, how it will change to meet future requirements and how it works and how it will be controlled, specifically regarding market reforms we need to understand how the energy market works today and what reforms are planned, and in addition we need an outline of how policy in the EU is made and most importantly how policy is implemented and monitored.
 For readers who are not familiar with the grid and development a more detailed description in the next chapter.